-Second, ruling out pre-trends, the narrowing of the gender gap in question-asking occurs precisely at the point at which the format shifted to hybrid (top-left panel, Figure 8, p = 0.03 from testing for equality of the gender gap before and after).
-And if anything, the pre-trend is such that the gender gap was getting larger prior to the shift, not smaller.
-Third, while the shift to hybrid coincides with the UK's first national lockdown, the gender gap in question-asking is stable upon the introduction of the UK's second national lockdown (top-right panel, Figure 8).
-Fourth, while the shift to hybrid coincides with the return of MPs from the 2020 easter break, we see no similar jumps in the gender gap in question-asking around the easter breaks of 2019 and 2018 (bottom panels, Figure 8).
+precisely at the point at which the format shifted to hybrid (top-left panel, Figure 8, p = 0.03 from testing for equality of the gender gap before and after).
+Fifth, while the shift to hybrid coincides with the UK's first national lockdown, the gender gap in question-asking is stable upon the introduction of the UK's second national lockdown (top-right panel, Figure 8).
+Sixth, while the shift to hybrid coincides with the return of MPs from the 2020 easter break, we see no similar jumps in the gender gap in question-asking around the easter breaks of 2019 and 2018 (bottom panels, Figure 8).
+Similarly, in a specification in which address calendar effects by fully interacting MP fixed effects with the calendar week (from one to 52), the results actually strengthen (column 3, Table 2).
+Our results are then not picking up regular seasonal variation in the gender gap.